vacary/docker/README.md

 ultimately inherit `FROM` this image.

-The image `dev-env-base` includes the `fenics.conf` helper script, the `fenics.env.conf` and sets the version numbers of the packages to compile in the child images.
-All `dev-env-{variant}` should inhereit `FROM` this image.
+The image `dev-env-base` includes the `fenics.conf` helper script, the `fenics.env.conf` environment variable script, and sets the version numbers of the packages to compile in the child images.
+All `dev-env-{variant}` should inherit `FROM` this image.

 ## Authors